A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 The Mini Electric is now available to lease in two-door form, but by 2025 you’ll find an electrified version of all the models in its diverse line-up, the first of which is likely to be the Clubman.

-Available now: Mini Electric
+Available now: Mini Hatch

 Mini Electric